techstudycell/NodeMCU-Cadio-Home-Automation-System/README.md

 Now turn on the 5V DC supply.
 If the NodeMCU is connected to WiFi, the in-built blue LED will turn ON.

 ## Change the Device Name in CADIO App
-1.You have to long press on the related device button.
+1. You have to long press on the related device button.
-2.Now tap on "Settings" to open the setting page.
+2. Now tap on "Settings" to open the setting page.
-3.Give a Device name and select the Device icon.
+3. Give a Device name and select the Device icon.
 Then tap on the tick icon to exit.
 In a similar way change the device name for all the devices.
-4.In this way, you can change all the device names as per requirement
+4. In this way, you can change all the device names as per requirement

 ## Control Relays With Cadio App
 If the NodeMCU ESP8266 is connected to WiFi, then you can control the home appliances from Cadio App.